LadybugDB/ladybug-docs/src/content/docs/visualization/kuzu-explorer/import-panel.md

 ---
 title: Import Panel
-description: Import data into Kuzu through the Explorer interface with CSV, Parquet, and JSON file upload capabilities.
+description: Import data into Ladybug through the Explorer interface with CSV, Parquet, and JSON file upload capabilities.
 ---

 The Import Panel allows you to import data into your database from CSV or Parquet files via the UI.